rootdevelop/MyWedding/README.md

 **3) Testing the admin area**

-Within the command-line inside the project directory execute the following command:
+Using the command-line inside the project directory execute the following command:

     dotnet run